Social Media Marketing Strategy

 What is Social Media Marketing?

 Social media marketing is creating content for your business that you post on social media channels, like Instagram, Facebook, or Twitter, to promote your brand.
-Social media marketing can help you promote brand awareness and boost your conversion rate, when it’s used thoughtfully.
+Marketing on these platforms can help you promote brand awareness and boost your conversion rate, when it’s used thoughtfully.

 At its core, social media marketing is about connecting with your prospects and customers in an environment that prizes authenticity and engagement.
 Almost all of your target audience likely spends some time every week on social media.
 If your target consumer is younger, that time spent is probably every day.
 Social media marketing lets you speak to your ideal customer where he or she spends time naturally.